SevaErshov/python-project-lvl1/README.md

 [![Actions Status](https://github.com/SevaErshov/python-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/SevaErshov/python-project-lvl1/actions)
 <a href="https://codeclimate.com/github/SevaErshov/python-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/85b0fe2493bbccfebb3c/maintainability" /></a>

-Brain Games is a set of console math games.
-There are 5 games, work of which you can see below:
+**Brain Games is an educational project.
+This is a set of console math games.
+There are 5 games, work of which you can see below:**

 <p>brain-even: https://asciinema.org/a/506423</p>
 <p>brain-calc: https://asciinema.org/a/507629</p>